yannbf/ionic3-components/README.md

 ## Demo
-If you just want to check this project out, you can see the online demo at https://yannbf.github.io/ionic3-components or use [Ionic View](http://view.ionic.io/) with the code **bd1b6d71**.
+If you just want to check this project out, you can see the online demo at https://yannbf.github.io/ionic3-components.

-Please notice that some plugins may **only work** when using a real device, so don't expect everything to work on ionic view or the browser.
+Please note that some plugins may **only work** when using a real device, so don't expect everything to work in the browser.

 ****